Shatter-Team/Team/Room contests.md

 # Room Contest Guidelines

-Shatter Room Contests (or whatever title is actually chosen) should typically be quick, themed contests for a single room done in about one week that is fair to the creators.
+**Official Shatter Room Contests** should typically be quick, themed contests for a single room done in about one week that is fair to the creators.

 ## Guidelines